AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ### As the site owner/admin:
 + *I want to be able to add new collections to the site.*

-The admin wil ke able to log into their account as every other user does.
-However, they will have the 'Manage Collecitons' link in the nav bar:
+The admin will be able to log into their account as every other user does.
+However, they will have the 'Manage Collections' link in the nav bar:

 ![testing from user stories](static/images/README/Testing/testing-15.png)